3mmaRand/useR2019_tutorial/README.md

 If you can describe, resolve or circumvent this in a better but still minimal way, please get in touch!

 #### Mac user with a Error?
-A couple of mac users reported an error "No module names pandas"
+A couple of mac users reported an error "No module named pandas"

 This solution given by William Farin - Thank you William!!